 To be eligible to apply directly to the online post-professional Occupational Therapy Doctorate (OTD) program, students need to have completed either a bachelor’s degree in occupational therapy with a separate master’s degree or a master’s degree in occupational therapy.
 The program provides students with an opportunity to integrate clinical experience with theoretical concepts within the clinical literature, incorporate advanced concepts of policy and advocacy into practice, and develop the capacity for clinical scholarship.
 Students can customize most assignments to their own area of interest so that they can immediately apply what they are learning into their practice environment.

 On-Campus Residency Requirement

 All students in the online post-professional OTD program are required to attend one summer course at Quinnipiac University for the duration of one week (OT 656).
 Students also are required to attend the Symposium Day at the completion of the second year to present their final project.

 OTD classes begin in the fall.
-Program requires five semesters: two academic years and summer between.
+The program requires five semesters: two academic years and summer between.

 Occupational Therapy Course of Study

 |OT 652||Doctoral Seminar||1|